lspdv/that-graphql-hype-kiwi/README.md

-This project was bootstrapped with Create React App, React and Typescript.
+This project was bootstrapped with Create React App, React and Typescript and Material UI.

+This is experimental repo to try GraphQL and maybe by that fly to js-weekend by Kiwi.com

+If you like this, don't forget to Star this repo.
+It will make me feel good.

 In the project directory, you can run: